GLIMS-RGI/rgitools/docs/dems.rst

 Data download
 -------------

+We processed the data at two different resolutions.
-The data is available at `https://cluster.klima.uni-bremen.de/data/gdirs/dems_v0/RGI62/b_010/L1/ <https://cluster.klima.uni-bremen.de/data/gdirs/dems_v0/RGI62/b_010/L1/>`_
+The default version is available at `https://cluster.klima.uni-bremen.de/data/gdirs/dems_v1/default/RGI62/b_010/L1/ <https://cluster.klima.uni-bremen.de/data/gdirs/dems_v1/default/RGI62/b_010/L1/>`_.
+And a version with higher spatial resolution is available at `https://cluster.klima.uni-bremen.de/data/gdirs/dems_v1/highres/RGI62/b_020/L1/ <https://cluster.klima.uni-bremen.de/data/gdirs/dems_v1/highres/RGI62/b_020/L1/>`_

-See :ref:`dem-data-format` and :ref:`dem-how-to-cite` for more information.
+See :ref:`dem-data-format` for details on file content, processing and resolution.
+And carefully read :ref:`dem-how-to-cite` to find information on the original data sources and how to acknowledge them.

 .. _dem-data-sources: